siegfriedschaefer/r3f/r3f-template/README.md

 We want to build a minimalistic Nexus Lumina template.

+The template should show a stage with a cube.
 We start with adding the favicon of Nexus Lumina at index.html.

+We define a component called Stage which is the base for our 3D - experience.

 Than we have to adopt the App.tsx file accordingly.